What is Channel Partner Marketing?

 These KPIs are important for channel partner marketing because they enable you to assess the effectiveness of your multi-channel marketing strategy.
 It allows you to concentrate on channels that require more attention and improve areas where you're already doing a great job.

-This can divide into two subcategories:
+This can be divided into two subcategories:

 You can tell which of your partners is spending the time to learn about your brand by monitoring the percentage of content engagement as a channel performance KPI.